The Perfect Tortilla Bowl Nonstick Pan Product Review

 - Have a tortilla shell dinner party—use the shells for appetizers, main course and dessert.

 - Think of all the great dishes you can make for events like the Super Bowl.

 Instructions: How to Make Homemade Tortilla Salad Bowls

 - Preheat oven to 400 degrees.
 (I set my oven at 350 degrees and just cooked the shells longer).

 - Gently press the tortilla shells into the pans.
-You can spray with cooking sprayif desired but I did not--cuts down on cleanup.
+You can spray with cooking spray if desired but I did not—this makes cleanup easier.

 - To avoid any puckering or blistering, I pricked the shells in a few places with a long fork.
 To avoid scratching the pans, however, prick the tortilla shells before placing in the pans.

 - This was not suggested but I did find it helpful.
 Be sure not to use wide-tined forks, however, which could make larger holes.